 •To empower youth, their families and the community with age appropriate education to make healthy life decisions based on scientific knowledge and evidence based studies.

 •To create and implement programs, events, materials and other educational tools that can be used in school systems and other educational venues to teach substance abuse prevention at an early age--beginning locally and expanding nationally and globally.

-•To use social media, presentations, lectures, professional teaching seminars and other resources to impart this information.
+•To use social media, presentations, lectures, professional teaching seminars, events and other resources to impart this information.

 STRUCTURE OF ORGANIZATION

 In 2013, 72.6 percent of youths aged 12-17 reported having seen or heard drug or alcohol prevention messages from sources outside of school, which was lower than in 2002 (83.2 percent) and in 2012 (75.9 percent).

 The percentage of school-enrolled youths reporting that they had seen or heard prevention messages at school also declined during this period, from 78.8 percent in 2002 to 73.5 percent.